 How do just sustainabilities play out in food systems?
 His book Cultivating Food Justice: Race, Class, and Sustainability (MIT Press 2011) provides an insight into the “relationships among food, environmentalism, justice, race, and identity [that] will help guide efforts to achieve a just and sustainable agriculture.”
 In Introducing Just Sustainabilities: Policy, Planning and Practice (Zed Books 2013) he devotes a chapter to exploring the fetishization of ‘the local‘ by arguing that “absent in much of the popular discourse surrounding local food systems, however, has been an explicit recognition of just sustainabilities concerns relating to the ability of people of color, immigrants, and low-income populations to produce, access, and consume healthy and culturally appropriate foods.”

 In 2014, he published a paper: Moving the Field of Food Justice Forward Through the Lens of Urban Political Ecology which argues: “Food justice, through an urban political ecology lens, can shed light on the symptoms of unjust access to food within the food system, while simultaneously bringing attention to the insidious causes of these problems, which are rooted in the commodification of food and deregulation of the marketplace.”
 In February 2017, The Boston Globe published Trump spills the beans on who grows Americans’ food in which he argued that “Trump’s policy goals may soon force Americans to confront the fact that we rely heavily on undocumented immigrants for more than half of our food labor supply.
 While these two topics are rarely linked in policy discussions, up to to 2 million of the people who pick our fruit and plant our crops are undocumented.
 They account for 50 to 70 percent of total US farm workers.
 Today’s food prices are artificially low because we use underpaid, overworked, unprotected labor.”
-This work will be the core of a forthcoming book The Immigrant-Food Nexus: Boundaries, Labor, and Identity in North America (MIT Press Spring 2020).
+This work is the core of his forthcoming book The Immigrant-Food Nexus: Borders, Labor, and Identity in North America (MIT Press February 2020).